 Related: Listen to an episode of the Intellectual Roundtable Podcast, where Lee and Michael discuss this question: ‘Is happiness the most important purpose of life?’
 We also discuss another question as well, ‘How do you define success?’

 But are other emotions just as important?
-Are other goals in life just as essential?
+Are other aspects, such as goals in life, just as essential?

 Have at it, dear readers: Is happiness the most important purpose in life?